ReactTraining/hooks-workshop/lessons/07-compound-components/exercise/README.md

 Or we can create a composable solution with compound components.

+Open up `SignupForm.js` and find where we're rendering `<DateFields/>`.

-Your task is to use context or cloneElement to give rendering control back to the consumer.
+Your task is to use context to give rendering control back to the consumer.
 So instead of this:

 ```jsx
 <DateFields